NASA Has Released Stunning Images Of Shockwaves Created By Two Supersonic Aircraft

 NASA has released exquisite new images which show shockwaves interacting with one another after being released by two supersonic aircraft.
-These photos are all part of the agency’s groundbreaking new project to create planes that are able to travel faster than sound, but with the development of these new planes NASA are also attempting to stop any noticeable sonic booms from occurring.
+These photos are all part of the agency’s groundbreaking new project to create planes that are able to travel faster than sound, but with the development of these new planes NASA is also attempting to stop any noticeable sonic booms from occurring.

-As Phys.org report, when aircraft hits a speed of 760 MPH (1,225 KPH) while at sea level, these planes emit waves which arise from the tremendous amounts of pressure the planes place on the air all around them, which in turns creates the deafening sonic boom sound.
+As Phys.org reports, when aircraft hits a speed of 760 MPH (1,225 KPH) while at sea level, these planes emit waves which arise from the tremendous amounts of pressure the planes place on the air all around them, which, in turn, creates the deafening sonic boom sound.

-The recently published images showing shockwaves were created after two pilots took off from NASA’s Armstrong Flight Research Center in California flying supersonic T-38 jets to an altitude of 30,000 feet and then flew at a distance of just 30 feet apart from each other, while a separate and third plane above them captured their movement using a special high-speed camera.
+The recently published images showing shockwaves were created after two pilots took off from NASA’s Armstrong Flight Research Center in California flying supersonic T-38 jets to an altitude of 30,000 feet, and then flew at a distance of just 30 feet apart from each other, while a separate third plane above them captured their movement using a special high-speed camera.

-Neal Smith of AerospaceComputing Inc, an engineering firm who are currently working with NASA, explained that with with two of these supersonic jets traveling so close to one another “the shocks are going to be shaped differently,” and went on to add that “this data is really going to help us advance our understanding of how these shocks interact.”
+Neal Smith of AerospaceComputing Inc., an engineering firm who are currently working with NASA, explained that with two of these supersonic jets traveling so close to one another, “the shocks are going to be shaped differently,” and went on to add that, “this data is really going to help us advance our understanding of how these shocks interact.”

 #NASA captures unprecedented images of supersonic shockwaves https://t.co/Dw4kBCJno2